seacrest3/Seacrest-Team-Profile-Generator/README.md

 ## Mock-Up

-The following image shows a mock-up of the generated HTML webpage’s appearance and all tests passed:
+The following image shows a mock-up of the generated HTML file’s appearance and all tests passed:

 ![An image of HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./assets/images/mockup.png)